cmashburn/KSU_PSYC_4455/_pages/language.md

 * Liberman, A.M.
 (1957).
 Some results of research on speech perception.
 Journal of the Acoustical Society of America.
 29 (1): 117–123
 * Lisker, L., Abramson, A.S.
 (1970).
 The voicing dimension: Some experiments in comparative phonetics.
 Proc.
 6th International Congress of Phonetic Sciences.
 Prague: Academia. pp. 563–567.
 * Maass, A., Salvi, D., Arcuri, L., & Semin, G. (1989).
 Language use in intergroup contexts: The linguistic intergroup bias.
 Journal of Personality and Social Psychology, 57, 981–993.
+* Mitchell, R.E. & Young, T.A.
+(2022).
+How many people use sign language?
+A national health survey-based estimate.
+Working Paper No. DRC2022.2, Gallaudet University.
 * Nygaard, L.C., Pisoni, D.B.
 (1995).
 "Speech Perception: New Directions in Research and Theory".
 In J.L.
 Miller; P.D.
 Eimas (eds.).
 Handbook of Perception and Cognition: Speech, Language, and Communication.
 San Diego: Academic Press.
 * Pickering, M. J., & Garrod, S. (2004).
 Toward a mechanistic psychology of dialogue.
 Behavioral and Brain Sciences, 27, 169–226.
 * Reicher, G. M. (1969).
 Perceptual recognition as a function of meaningfulness of stimulus material.
 J. Exp.
 Psychol.
 81, 275–280.